Brussels: Architecture

 Very little medieval architecture is preserved in Brussels.
 Buildings from that period are mostly found in the historical centre (called the Îlot Sacré), Saint Géry/Sint-Goriks and Sainte-Catherine/Sint Katelijne neighbourhoods.
 The Brabantine Gothic Cathedral of St. Michael and St. Gudula remains a prominent feature in the skyline of downtown Brussels.
 Isolated portions of the first city walls were saved from destruction and can be seen to this day.
 One of the only remains of the second walls is the Halle Gate.
 The Grand-Place is the main attraction in the city centre and has been a UNESCO World Heritage Site since 1998.
-The square is dominated by the 15th century Flamboyant Town Hall, the neo-Gothic Breadhouse and the Baroque guildhalls of the former Guilds of Brussels.
+The square is dominated by the 15th-century Flamboyant Town Hall, the neo-Gothic King's House or Bread House, and the Baroque guildhalls of the former Guilds of Brussels.
 Manneken Pis, a fountain containing a small bronze sculpture of a urinating youth, is a tourist attraction and symbol of the city.